tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 ## The approach

-The idea is to be able to 'scan' one or multiple Exchange mailboxes (through an Exchange search filter, or by monitoring a quarantine shared inbox or yet VIP users accounts mailboxes for instance) to find potential Quishing targeted emails.
+The idea I explored is to 'scan' one or multiple Exchange mailboxes (through an Exchange search filter, by monitoring a quarantine shared inbox or yet VIP users accounts mailboxes for instance) to find potential Quishing targeted emails.

 What I tested in this case is using <a href="https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fexchange%2Fsecurity-and-compliance%2Fmail-flow-rules%2Finspect-message-attachments&data=05%7C01%7Cgbenats%40microsoft.com%7C9d12e40f00e5422d5eb908dbc7138454%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638322659099496432%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=0ijKV7Es8xq7QRgHGOheFYJL99byLhl5ukBQlCeBxTU%3D&reserved=0">email flow rules to inspect message attachments in Exchange Online</a>, identify attachments which could be QR codes and *submit them to a computer vision model*.
 The proof-of-concept includes actually decoding the QR Code which allows to scan the decoded URLs through usual suspects such as VirusTotal, MDO Safe Links or Hybrid Analysis for instance.
 The decoding steps is quite basic and limited to the drawback explained above (ISO deviation), it could fail to decode the QR Code.
-We can imagine also leveraging ML models to make a 'clean' QR Code out of a 'non-compliant' one, but that would be another research on its own, and is way outside of my current ML skills.

 In this proof-of-concept, I decided to use **Azure Computer Vision service**, but the same approach would work with Google Vision AI, AWS Rekognition or any other service of your choosing.
 You could even build your own service using TensorFLow and the like.

-The proof-of-concept is there solely for learning purpose and could be extended in many ways:
-- Automated actions on the identified suspicious emails
-- Integration in a serverless context to be leveraged for instance with Azure Logic Apps and a SIEM, as a SOAR playbook to analyze a specific email entity (think of users reported emails for instance)
-- ...

-**Notes**
-- The PoC was written in C# (just because I wanted to "learn" C# and was a bit bored of Python) but it can easily be done in any other language (this leverages REST APIs mostly) and for instance apply the same approach in a Jupyter Notebook for threat hunting purposes.
-- The code is not production-ready, 'clean' or bullet-proof - it exists for the sole purpose of learning.
-- A prediction labeling model is as efficient as the number of labeled objects you used to train it.
-I did train the model only with a few dozens images.
-- You could imagine re-using the results of each prediction to feed the model in multiple iterations.
-- The most recent Computer Vision services now combine Vision AI and Large Language Models (LLMs), which will describe an image without having to pre-train a model yourself: open-world classification (being trained based on biilions of images) vs closed world training methods (trained by your own input).

 ### The model

 Building the model is easy, I just followed <a href="https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/">Azure Computer Vision documentation</a>.